drakkan/sftpgo/docs/full-configuration.md

   - `notifier_options`, struct.
 Defines the options for notifier plugins.
     - `fs_events`, list of strings.
 Defines the filesystem events that will be notified to this plugin.
     - `user_events`, list of strings.
 Defines the user events that will be notified to this plugin.
+    - `retry_max_time`, integer.
+Defines the maximum number of seconds an event can be late.
+SFTPGo adds a timestamp to each event and add to an internal queue any events that a the plugin fails to handle (the plugin returns an error or it is not running).
+If a plugin fails to handle an event that is too late, based on this configuration, it will be discarded.
+SFTPGo will try to resend queued events every 30 seconds.
+0 means no retry.
+    - `retry_queue_max_size`, integer.
+Defines the maximum number of events that the internal queue can hold.
+Once the queue is full, the events that cannot be sent to the plugin will be discarded.
+0 means no limit.
   - `kms_options`, struct.
 Defines the options for kms plugins.
     - `scheme`, string.
 KMS scheme.
 Supported schemes are: `awskms`, `gcpkms`, `hashivault`, `azurekeyvault`.
     - `encrypted_status`, string.
 Encrypted status for a KMS secret.
 Supported statuses are: `AWS`, `GCP`, `VaultTransit`, `AzureKeyVault`.